 - Within the health center’s 330 approved scope of project?

 The answers to these questions are not simple.
 They often require legal analysis, interpretation of HRSA guidance, and detailed understanding of medical malpractice.
 Failing to comply with the FTCA program requirements can be very costly for health centers and providers who can be left without any professional liability insurance for very expensive claims.

-This 1.5 day innovative and collaborative training lead by FTLF’s FTCA Practice Group.
-Our attorneys will discuss the biggest risks in FTCA coverage for health centers, including risks related to:
+FTLF's attorneys will discuss the biggest risks in FTCA coverage for health centers, including risks related to: